ulflor/wavepacket/doc/getting-started.rst

 shorter and simpler.
 However, the Python version allows more flexibility when you use more complex setups.
-For example, you can almost seamlessly switch between density operator and wavepacket descriptions, see the :ref:`demo-schroedinger-cat` demo, or you can propagate an ensemble of random thermal wave functions to replicate a thermal system (TODO: translate demo).
+For example, you can almost seamlessly switch between density operator and wavepacket descriptions, see the :ref:`tutorial-schroedinger-cat` demo, or you can propagate an ensemble of random thermal wave functions to replicate a thermal system (TODO: translate demo).